tdwg/conference-2018/conferences/2018/instructions-for-authors.md

    c.
 If you include references, create the reference list first before linking it to your text (see [https://arpha.pensoft.net/tips/Cite-references](https://arpha.pensoft.net/tips/Cite-references)).
    d.
 Please proofread your submission carefully.
 Once it is accepted, it cannot be changed.

-7) You may add references (not included in word count), one figure, and one table by clicking on the appropriate icon.
+7) You may add references (included in word count), one figure, and one table by clicking on the appropriate icon.
 You may also upload supplementary materials associated with the abstract.
+None of these are required.

 8) Click "Validate."
 This will ensure that mandatory fields are filled in and the abstract is assigned to a collection.
 Be sure to finish this step, even if you and your co-authors are not finished writing or reviewing your submission.